Clean Your Own House

 These high-performing women shared their stories with us in our application process.
 They opened up about their feelings of imposter syndrome, fears that being disagreeable would reduce their credibility, and concerns about their inability to trust their gut.
-All of these women dream of breaking free of limiting beliefs to lead as executives or start their own companies, to dream of showing up in the business world as their fabulous selves, and dream of making a massive impact.
+All of these women dream of breaking free of limiting beliefs to lead as executives or start their own companies.
+They dream of showing up in the business world as their fabulous selves, and making a massive impact when they do so.
 They’ve already made their impact on me — I’m floored by each and every one of them.

 The Women of the Chewse Rising Leaders Program

 We could only choose six Rising Leaders for the first batch.
-Each of these women has been paired with members of our leadership team who volunteered to spend the next six months in a formal mentorship capacity with them.
+We’ve paired each of these women with members of our leadership team who volunteered to spend the next six months in a formal mentorship capacity with them.
 I’d like to thank Shaina Anderson, Pierre Calzadilla, Rustin Coburn, Megan Dilley, and Aakash Mathur for committing time and energy to these ladies while also growing an early-stage start-up.

 Please join me in welcoming Esther Kim, Maddie Cousens, Nykki Yeager, Krista Atwell, Maritza Mantilla, and Cassandra Choi to the program!